-* Let collectors take artworks home on approval for a week or maybe two, whether they're buying in person or online.
-Deciding what art to buy is not easy for many people and they really appreciate your allowing them time to live with your art and to decide in private whether it's really right for them.
+* Let collectors take on approval for a week or maybe two, whether they're buying in person or online.
+Deciding what art to buy is not easy for many people and they really appreciate your allowing them time to live with your work and decide in private whether it's really right for them.

 * Offer to show selections of your work in the homes or offices of potential buyers.
 The easier you make it for people to see your art, the greater your chances of making sales.
 The more courtesies you extend, the more appreciative they'll be and inclined to say yes when it's time to make up their minds.

-* Deliver art at no charge when buyers can't move it themselves.
+* Deliver art at no charge if buyers can't move it themselves.
 Better yet, offer to deliver it before they even ask.
-This is assuming they live within a reasonable distance of your studio, of course.
+This is assuming you live within a reasonable distance of each other, of course.

 * Set all selling prices ahead of time and make sure they're visible either on the art itself or on price lists like you see at galleries.
-If you act unsure about how much you want for your art, expect collectors to feel the same way about buying it.
+If you act unsure about how much you want to sell your art for, expect collectors to feel the same way about buying it.
 The more certain and straightforward you are, the greater the chances they'll buy.
 The more you waffle, the less you'll sell.
-Hesitancy or uncertainty about prices gives collectors ideas that perhaps you don't sell very much or that prices vary according to your whims or that different people get quoted different prices for reasons known only to you.
+Hesitancy or uncertainty about prices gives collectors ideas that perhaps you don't sell very much, don't have experience selling, that prices vary according to your whims, or that different people get quoted different prices for reasons known only to you.
 Can you imagine going into a store and seeing no prices on anything they have for sale?
 You wouldn't feel very comfortable trying to buy something, would you?

 * Clearly mark all pieces that are not for sale "NFS".
 Better yet, hide them.
-Tempting people with art they can't buy is never a good idea.
+Tempting people with art they can't own is never a good idea.

-* Price comparably or somewhat less than what other artists with your level of experience and resumes charge for their art.
-Like it or not, you're in competition with other artists, or put another way, collectors have choices and often consider art by more than one artist before deciding what to buy.
+* Price comparably or somewhat lower than art by other artists with your level of experience and resumes.
+Like it or not, you're in competition with other artists, or put another way, collectors have choices and often consider art by more than one artist when deciding what to buy.
 All else being more or less equal, deciding what art to buy may simply come down to price.

-* Don't base selling prices on your current financial situation, whatever that may be.
+* Don't base selling prices on your current financial situation, whatever it may be.
 If, for example, your studio rent is due, don't decide that's the minimum amount of money someone has to pay for whatever they're interested in.
 Prices must remain relatively constant in order to instill confidence in collectors about you and your work.
-Or if you do change them, you'd better have a good reason-- one that collectors will understand.
+If you do change your prices, you'd better have a good reason-- one that collectors will understand.

 * Don't confuse selling prices with self-esteem, like thinking that the more money you sell for, the better that makes you as an artist or the better that makes your art.
-You'll run into problems if you get too involved or emotional when the time comes to hammer decide what's worth what.
-No matter how much you end up selling something for, it's still exactly the same art and you're still exactly the same artist.
+You'll run into problems if you get too involved or emotional when the time comes to decide what's worth what.
+No matter how much or how little you end up selling something for, it's still the same art and you're still exactly the same artist.

 * Be flexible.
-If a collector makes an offer wants to pay less and is capable and is polite and reasonable about it, seriously consider it.
+If a collector makes an offer or wants to pay less and is polite and reasonable about it, seriously consider it.
 Galleries are often negotiable on their art; you should be too.
 You're under no obligation, however, to work with anyone who is rude, insulting, bargains for the sport of it, or wants to buy your work for as little as possible without regard to your feelings.
 Keep in mind that lowering a selling price in the vicinity of ten to twenty percent is not at all unusual, either for artists or galleries.

 * Avoid overemphasizing your personal attachment to art a collector wants to buy.
-Don't act like he's ripping your heart out or absconding with your firstborn.
-He's not buying your mind, your soul or your essence.
-He's buying your art.
+Don't act like they're ripping your heart out or absconding with your firstborn.
+They're not buying your mind, your soul or your essence.
+They're buying your art.
 You can always make more.
 If you're that attached to it, hide it and don't offer it for sale.

 * Some buyers say they want to buy something, but that they'll come back and pay for it later.
-Suggest that they put down deposits on art to show they're serious about buying-- no matter how small they may be in comparison to the selling prices.
+Suggest that they put down deposits on art to show they're serious about buying-- no matter how little they might be in comparison to the selling prices.
 This is always a delicate dance; you don't want to be too overbearing, but at the same time, you want them to commit to the purchase.
 If they would rather not put money down, tell them you'll hold the art for a reasonable period of time, say two weeks to a month.
-If you don't hear from them within that time, or you call or email and ask whether they're still interested.
+If you don't hear from them within that time, call or email and ask whether they're still interested.
 If you get no response, back goes the art into your stock.

-* Allow collectors who might have difficulty paying all at once to pay over time or make cash/trade or barter arrangements (assuming you have a use for what they have to barter).
+* Allow collectors who might have difficulty paying all at once to pay over time or make cash/trade or barter arrangements (assuming you have a use for whatever they want to barter).

 * Don't be shy about collecting money that's past due.
 If getting buyers to pay is something you might have trouble with, plan ahead as to what your policy will be should the situation arise.
-If you have any concerns or reservations about a particular buyer, consider keeping the art until it's paid for or having the buyer sign payment plan agreement before taking the art.
+If you have any concerns or reservations about a particular buyer, consider keeping the art until it's paid for in full, or they sign an agreement specifying a payment plan before taking the art.

 * Provide buyers with written statements, documentation, receipts, and explanations that give them insight into who you are and what the art they're buying is all about.
 Not only do these materials serve as proof of purchase and authenticity, but they take on additional significance over time as historical records relating to your career, no matter who ends up owning or inheriting the art.
 Galleries provide these types of documentation all the time.
 But the advantage you have over them is that you can make it personal.

 The more of these techniques and pointers you can implement, the more art you'll sell.
 Then again, not all artists are skilled at selling their own art.
-If you're not good in social situations or the above suggestions seem like a little much or you have difficulty relating to collectors, you might either think about having a friend or acquaintance sell for you or skip the in-studio and direct person-to-person sales altogether.
-Instead focus on cultivating an online following, selling exclusively online, looking for gallery representation, showing at select non-art venues like hotel lobbies or restaurants, regularly entering juried or non-juried shows or competitions, or figuring out other enterprising ways to get your art out in front of the public without you having to be there selling it.
+If you're not good in-person, the above suggestions seem like a little much, or you're not good at selling, think about maybe having a friend or acquaintance handle the selling part instead.
+Or sell only online, look for gallery representation, show at select non-art venues like hotel lobbies or restaurants, regularly enter juried or non-juried shows or competitions, or figure out other enterprising ways to get your art out in front of the public without you having to actively sell it.